 Effective June 1, 2022, Mr. Haaris Uddin was appointed as Chief Financial Officer of the Company, replacing Dr. Neil Owens, who had served as Interim Chief Financial Officer since March 25, 2022.
 Prior to joining Medicure, Mr. Uddin was a Senior Accountant in Assurance Services at Ernst & Young.
 A chartered professional accountant, Mr. Uddin has significant experience working with life science companies in both Canada and the United States.
-Mr. Uddin obtained his Bachelor of Commerce (Hons.) degree from the University of Manitoba and is a member of the Chartered Professional Accountants of Canada.
+Mr. Uddin obtained his Bachelor of Commerce (Hons.) degree from the University of Manitoba, his Master of Business Administration from the University of British Columbia, and is a member of the Chartered Professional Accountants of Canada.